raharrasy/RL2019-BaseCodes/Task3/README.md

 Full codes for the discretized Multiagent RL domain can be found in the `DiscreteMARLUtils` folder.
 In particular, `DiscreteMARLUtils/Environment.py` contains the implementation of the interface between the HFO domain and your agent controller.
 You must then implement algorithms that choose actions to take given a certain state, and pass it through the provided `act` method.
 This environment will respond by providing your agents with the next state, reward, and episode completion information.

+## Implemented Files (**Contains functions to be implemented**)
+1. `IndependentQLearning/IndependentQLearning.py`
+2. `JointActionLearner/JointActionLearnerBase.py`
+3. `WolfPHCAgent/WolfPHCBase.py`

+## Environment Files (**Should not be modified**)
+1. `DiscreteMARLUtils/Environment.py`
+   - Specifies the environment for Task 3.
+Mostly similar with Task 2, just without any usage of HFO APIs.
+Also check at the reward functions to see how it's calculated.
+2. `DiscreteMARLUtils/Agent.py`
+   - Specifies the necessary functions that all agents must have.

 ## State Space
 The environment is modelled as a 5x5 grid.
 The grid with `(0,0)` coordinate is located in the top left part of the field.
 At each timestep, agents will be given a state representation, in form of a list, which has information on their teammates', defensive NPCs' and their own location on the grid.